 Show your support and appreciation for Urban Scout

-45 Comments on “Meaninglessness Vs. Rewilding”
+45 responses to “Meaninglessness Vs. Rewilding”

-1. Urban Scout-
+Urban Scout-

 This article touches me deeply because I too feel the overwhelming hopelessness that comes with depression.
 I find it so hard to cope with this fucked up society and ruin my entire life trying to pass classes to earn good grades to go to college to get more good grades waste more time increase my depression finally get a career get money more depression more time wasted etc. I just don’t understand how so many millions of people can do this day in and day out blindly without stopping for a second and thinking about how fucked up and pointless civilization is.
 I feel overwhelming sadness about the fate of the world, my own problems, I even get sad about being sad.
 I am against all this bullshit depression medicine and I realize I am going to have an uphill battle against depression my whole life.
 That freaks me the fuck out.
 I feel as long as I remain in civilization I will always have to deal with depression.
 People to tell me to study things and eventually get a career in something I am interested in.
 But theres the problem, what if my interests all revolve around not working and not getting into the groove of civilization.
 Your idea of utilizing animism to help with depression inspires me and I truly hope I too can have a more meaningful connection to the Earth.
 But even with the occasional bursts of hope, it’s really hard.
 It’s really hard to do any of it.
 Especially for anarcho-primitivists.
 Although this post may seem pointless and rather depressing, I just wanted to let you know that I recognize your struggle and hope you can overcome it.
 So many people greatly appreciate all the work you do for the anarcho-primitivist movement and I applaud you.
 Hopefully you can realize how awesome that is and how much people appreciate it.
 Civilization is cruel, but I just hope that people will finally wakeup.